 This digraph center is full of fishing fun!
 Digraphs are two letters that make just one sound. (“DI” literally means two and “GRAPH” means letters).
 For example, “shark” has the digraph SH- and “chant” starts with the digraph CH-.

 Learning digraphs can be tricky for kids, so it’s important to give them plenty of practice.

 This playful literacy center is a fun and simple way to stretch students’ phonics skills.
-Just grab your copy below and then hop over and join The Plato Pack to get instant access to ALL of our phonics centers!
+Just grab your copy below and then hop over and check out our Vowel Team Centers in our shop!

 To prep the digraph center, print one record sheet for each student.

 Then, print and laminate the fish cards before cutting along the lines to separate the pieces.